 - Bone scan – an imaging test that can show abnormalities in the bone that other imaging tools may miss.
 Bone scans are also used to check if cancer has spread to other bones.

 - Biopsy – removal of a tissue sample from the bone for testing

-Treatment of osteosarcoma can include chemotherapy (drugs used to kill the cancer cells), followed by surgery to remove the tumor or cancerous cells.
+Treatment of osteosarcoma can include chemotherapy (drugs used to kill cancer cells), followed by surgery to remove the tumour or cancerous cells.
 In most cases, surgery can effectively remove the bone cancer while chemotherapy can help ensure the remaining microscopic cancer cells in the body are eliminated.

 However, amputation can come with short and long-term side effects.
 For instance, it will take at least 3 to 6 months before the patient will be able to learn to use a prosthetic (artificial) arm or leg proficiently.
 And that is just the start of a long social and psychological rehabilitation.
 Oftentimes, with limb-salvage surgery, the patient can already bend the knee (or the affected body part) almost immediately.